evbacher/gd2md-html/md-verify.md

 <h3 id="definition-lists">Definition lists</h3>

-Because Google Docs does not have a definition list element, GD2md-html uses a simple but explicit syntax that is similar to the kramdown syntax for definition lists:
+Because Google Docs does not have a definition list element, Docs to Markdown uses a simple but explicit syntax that is similar to the kramdown syntax for definition lists:

 ```